+PATHWAY 2

-Pathway 2: Leveraging governance and development agendas for media development
+Leveraging governance and development agendas for media development

-The public service functions of media-public sentinel, infomediary, public platform-are crucial to governance and development, yet governance support to the media sector has been rather limited, frequently restricted to the promotion of freedom of expression and access to information laws and to the reform of laws that run counter to media freedom, including criminal libel laws.
-Official donors spent an average of \$80-90 million each year on support for laws and policies that promote media freedom in the years 2010-2015.12
+The public service functions of media-public sentinel, infomediary, and public platform-are crucial to governance and development, yet governance support to the media sector has been rather limited, frequently restricted to the promotion of freedom of expression and access to information laws and to the reform of laws that run counter to media freedom, including criminal libel laws.
+Official donors spent an average of \$80-90 million each year on support for laws and policies that promote media freedom in the years 2010-2015, a paltry sum given the growing challenges that arose during this period.20

-A number of opportunities exist to integrate media into governance agendas-nationally and internationally that can strengthen these legal reform efforts and create an agenda for more holistic and long-term action in the sector.
-Better integration of media support into national development agendas can also create opportunities to tap into broader governance funding streams-which totaled about \$19 billion annually in the 2010-2015 period, according to figures from the OECD-DAC.
+A number of opportunities exist to integrate media into governance agendas-nationally and internationally-that can strengthen these legal reform efforts and create an agenda for more holistic and long-term action in the sector.
+Better integration of media support into national development agendas can also create opportunities to tap into broader governance funding streams-which totaled about \$19 billion annually in the 2010-2015 period, according to figures from the OECD-DAC.21

-National governance agendas and international development frameworks such as the Sustainable Development Goals (in particular SDG 16) provide opportunities for coordinated efforts that could be leveraged to improve support to the media sector.
+National governance agendas and international development frameworks such as the Sustainable Development Goals (in particular, SDG 16) provide opportunities for coordinated efforts that could be leveraged to improve support to the media sector.
 These opportunities are enhanced by global efforts to promote open and accountable government and citizen engagement for good governance currently led by the World Bank, OECD, UNDP, and the Open Government Partnership, among others.
 At the country level-particularly in transitional democracies-the background research identified a number of avenues to more effectively integrate media development into national and regional governance and development agendas.